wlchin/pycdr/docs/example_analysis.rst

 The resulting gene expression programs extracted by CDR-g, which show variation between conditions, can be found in the unstructured annotation (anndata.uns) of the anndata object.
 These results are stored as a dictionary of lists, with each key corresponding to the variable genes found in each corresponding factor loading.

 To better understand these genes, We perform gene set enrichment on these gene sets.
-We use enrichment_utils, a simple wrapper around the goatools [#fn2]_ package.
-Enrichment using goatools requires an ontology (in this case the PANTHER GO-SLIM ontology) and the NCBIs gene2go mapping, so we download these accordingly.
+We provide enrichment_utils, a simple wrapper around the goatools [#fn2]_ package.
+Enrichment using goatools requires an ontology file (in this case the PANTHER GO-SLIM ontology) and the NCBI gene2go mapping, so we download these accordingly.

 .. code-block:: shell